 Like masked wrestlers and KISS, many superheroes wear masks to conceal their true identity.

-The primary reason that superheroes conceal their true identities is to protect the people the people they love.
+The primary reason superheroes conceal their true identities is to protect the people they love.
 After all, if the Joker found out the Batman is Bruce Wayne, he might blow-up Wayne Enterprises.
-If the Scorpion found out that Spiderman is Peter Parker, he might kidnap Aunt Jane.
+If the Scorpion found out Spiderman is Peter Parker, he might kidnap Aunt Jane.
 And, so forth, and so on…

 The point is, even with their amazing super-powers, superheroes wear masks to protect their weaknesses and vulnerabilities – namely, the people they love.